thehimel/utilities/src/play-mp3-in-loop/README.md

 * Some Bluetooth speaker turns off automatically after an interval e.g. 10 minutes.
 * This feature is added to save the battery life of the speaker.
 * However, it is not convenient when the speaker used at home with a personal computer.
-* Prevention
+* Solution
   * To prevent the speaker from turning off automatically an audio file can be played with an interval.
   * The prevention still works if the audio is played with 0.00001% volume also.
-  * Thus, playing a audio with an interval with almost no volume, solves the issue.
+  * Thus, playing an audio with an interval with almost no volume, solves the issue.

 ## Usage